-At Sphere Federation, the Governing Body works in close partnership with the Head of Federation, Heads of Schools, staff, the Diocese of Leeds, and the local authority.
-Whilst the Head of Federation along with the Heads of Schools are, of course, responsible for the day to day running of the schools within the federation, the governors are involved with such things as staffing, curriculum, school buildings and finance.
+At Sphere Federation, the Governing Body works in close partnership with the Head of Federation, Heads of Schools, staff, and the local authority.
+Whilst the Head of Federation along with the Heads of Schools are responsible for the day to day running of the schools within the federation, the governors are involved with such things as staffing, curriculum, school buildings and finance.
 It ensures all the schools function well and maintain the proper range of academic and social objectives.

 The Governing Body of Sphere Federation consists of: